satyam9090/satyam9090/README.md

 ## Hello!
 This is Satyam Chauhan... ^_^

-*😊 Coder, ❤️ New Tech Conversation, 🥰 Financial Markets | (AI, Optimization Algorithms, ML, Cloud, and Sometimes Web 😅)*
+*😊 Coder, ❤️ New Tech Conversation, 🥰 Financial Markets | (AI 💻, Optimization Algorithms, ML, Cloud 👨‍💻, and Sometimes Web 😅)*
 <img src="satyam-horizontal-rule.png" alt="Satyam, Satyam Chauhan, Satyam Singh Chauhan, Logo, Banner" height = "5" width = "100%"/>

 ### So what do I do? 🤔